rikuk31/cybersecurity/README.md

 Booking System Phase 1 improvements: app.js:

-Input Validation: Added a helper function to validate the username using a regular expression.
+Input Validation: Added a helper function to validate the username using a regular expression.<br>
-Prepared Statement: The code now uses a placeholder for username in the query string.
+Prepared Statement: The code now uses a placeholder for username in the query string.<br>
-Parameterized Query: The actual username is passed as a separate argument during query execution, preventing SQL injection vulnerabilities.
+Parameterized Query: The actual username is passed as a separate argument during query execution, preventing SQL injection vulnerabilities.<br>